 Oxfordshire County Council’s Transport Strategy encourages walking or cycling as a means of exercise and travel, but pedestrians and cyclists feel intimidated by HGVs and cars travelling too fast on residential streets.
 Although there are 20mph speed limit zones in parts of Oxfordshire and Oxford City we are joining the campaign to extend this to all towns and villages where vehicles mix with pedestrians and cyclists.

 The Parish Council supports the County Council's plans for 20 mph limits across Kidlington except on the main arterial roads, but including the Oxford Road from Yarnton Road to Benmead Road; and for a 30 mph limit between Yarnton Road and just North of Sainsburys roundabout.
-For further details and the opportunity to submit comments see the County Council consultation webpage.
+See further details on the 20's Plenty for Us campaign.

 Sandy Lane Crossing Closure Plans